cockroachdb/docs/_includes/v19.2/orchestration/start-cockroachdb-insecure.md

     pvc-5315efda-8bd5-11e6-a4f4-42010a800002   1Gi        RWO           Delete          Bound     default/datadir-cockroachdb-2             27s
     ~~~

-4. Use our [`cluster-init.yaml`](https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/cluster-init.yaml) file to perform a one-time initialization that joins the nodes into a single cluster:
+4. Use our [`cluster-init.yaml`](https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/cluster-init.yaml) file to perform a one-time initialization that joins the CockroachDB nodes into a single cluster:

     {% include copy-clipboard.html %}
     ~~~ shell